-Support Panel.
+Practise Support Panel.

-- (a) the Faculty Board of Veterinary Medicine shall appoint to the VFTP Support Panel at least six members qualifying for appointment to the VFTP Committee under Regulation 10(b); - (b) the Faculty Board of Biology shall appoint to the VFTP Support Panel at least six members of the Regent House qualifying for appointment to the VFTP Committee under Regulation 10(c). - 14.
+- 10. The VFTP Committee shall comprise a minimum of three members: - (a) a Chair appointed by the Faculty Board of Veterinary Medicine who shall be a practising veterinary surgeon; - (b) one member appointed by the Faculty Board of Veterinary Medicine who shall be a practising veterinary surgeon; and - (c) one member appointed by the Faculty Board of Biology who shall be a member of the Regent House and not normally a registered veterinary surgeon. - 11.
+No member of the VFTP Committee shall have had any material involvement or interest in respect of each individual case before the VFTP Committee.
+All members of the VFTP Committee shall be required to make a declaration of interest in the case. - 12.
+Members of the VFTP Committee shall be appointed in the Michaelmas Term to serve for three years from 1 January following their appointment. - 13.
+The Faculty Boards of Veterinary Medicine and Biology shall in addition jointly maintain a Veterinary Fitness to Practise Support Panel (VFTP Support Panel).
+Every three years in the Michaelmas Term, or as necessary: - (a) the Faculty Board of Veterinary Medicine shall appoint to the VFTP Support Panel at least six members qualifying for appointment to the VFTP Committee under Regulation 10(b); - (b) the Faculty Board of Biology shall appoint to the VFTP Support Panel at least six members of the Regent House qualifying for appointment to the VFTP Committee under Regulation 10(c). - 14.
 In the event of a member of the VFTP Committee appointed under Regulations 10(a) or 10(b) having a conflict of interest in any case, a replacement member qualifying for appointment to the VFTP Committee under those regulations shall be appointed from the VFTP Support Panel for the purposes of the case in question by the Chair of the Faculty Board of Veterinary Medicine. - 15.
-In the event of a member of the VFTP Committee appointed under Regulation 10(c) having a conflict of interest in any case, a replacement member qualifying for appointment to the VFTP Committee under that regulation shall be appointed from the VFTP Support Panel for the purposes of the case in question by the Chair of the Faculty Board of Biology. - 16.
-The Faculty Board of Veterinary Medicine shall appoint a person to be Secretary to the VFTP secretary.
-Committee.
+In the event of a member of the VFTP Committee appointed under Regulation 10(c) having a conflict of interest in any case, a replacement member qualifying for appointment to the VFTP Committee under that regulation shall be appointed from the VFTP Support Panel for the purposes of the case in question by the Chair of the Faculty Board of Biology.